-The children take great pride in their class and the work that they produce.
-They work hard and use perserverance, patience and responsibility to nurture success in themselves and their class mates.
+The children are learning to take pride in the work that they produce.
+They work hard in all lessons and use patience, responsibility and perseverance to achieve their goals, both for themselves and their classmates.

 Autumn Curriculum Map

 Summer Curriculum Map

 We started off the year by looking at the book 'Here We Are' by Oliver Jeffers.
 As part of this topic, which linked to our R.E topic of 'Who Created the World?', we looked at all of the awe inspiring parts of the natural world.
 We watched a video of David Attenborough reciting "What a Wonderful World" by Louis Armstrong and created our own version with our favourite parts of nature.
 You can watch it on the school Facebook page by clicking on this link.

 What a wonderful world! by Whale Class